CMB27/AutomationTimers/README.md

 ### Parameters
 - `myDebounce`: a `Debounce` object.
-- `delay`: the delay in milliseconds to wait before setting the output `true` and the delay to wait before setting the output `false`.
+- `delay`: the delay to wait before setting the output `true` and the delay to wait before setting the output `false`.
 Allowed data type: `unsigned long`.

 </blockquote></details>